Manuel Ayau: Scholarly and laboral contributions

-Twice he has formed part of the Central Bank council and has been president of two different commercial banks, Vice-President of the National Electrification Institute (INDE), trustee of the Philadelphia Society, and Honorary Member of the engineering society "Tau Beta Pi".
+Twice he has formed part of the central bank council and has been president of two different commercial banks, vice-president of the National Electrification Institute, trustee of the Philadelphia Society, and honorary member of the engineering society "Tau Beta Pi".

-His last contribution to Guatemala was as President of Asociacion Civil proReforma del Estado de Guatemala.
+His last contribution to Guatemala was as president of Asociacion Civil proReforma del Estado de Guatemala.

 In 2004 he was awarded by the Mont Pelerin Society for his contributions to freedom.
-Manuel Ayau obtained the Adam Smith Award, from the Association of Private Enterprise Education in 2005.
+Ayau obtained the Adam Smith Award from the Association of Private Enterprise Education in 2005.
 He obtained the Juan de Mariana Award, from the Instituto Juan de Mariana, in Spain, in 2008.
-That year, at the Universidad Peruana de Ciencias Applicadas, he was appointed Honorary Professor.
+That year, at the Universidad Peruana de Ciencias Applicadas, he was appointed honorary professor.

 Works

 Among his most important works are "Como Mejorar el Nivel de Vida", "De Robinson a Viernes", "El Comercio", "La Década Perdida", "El Proceso Económico", "No Tenemos que Seguir Siendo Pobres para Siempre" and "Un Juego que no suma cero".
 He has been published widely in Guatemala and Latin America, as well as in the US, including in "Vision", "The Wall Street Journal", and "The Freeman".